DasParijat/Ringtail-DE/README.md

 			<li>(Base Player / Oswald)
 			Can no longer rest / use power when game paused</li>
 			<li>(Fight UI)
-			Changed how gun stats are shown, reflect the final idea more</li>
+			Changed how gun stats are shown, reflect the final idea more, Gun Stats are held in a container, with seperate labels for ammo and reload</li>
 			<li>(PumpShotgun Res)
 			PumpShotgun now has sprite (temp but reflects final design)</li>
 		</ul>